WarrenWeckesser/ufunclab/README.md

 The current implementation only handles the floating point types `np.float16`, `np.float32` and `np.float64`.

-*Note*: Currently the code assumes that the floating point values are stored in little-endian format.

 ```
 >>> import numpy as np
 >>> from ufunclab import issnan